-The SW 350-II, like all other wind turbines, uses a part of the kinetic energy of the wind and converts it into electricity.
-The power is approximately proportional to the cube of the wind speed, i.e. doubling the wind speed results to eight times higher power output.
+The Superwind 353, like all other wind turbines, uses a part of the kinetic energy of the wind and converts it into electricity.
+The power is approximately proportional to the cube of the wind speed, i.e., doubling the wind speed results to eight times higher power output.
 With the wind speed varying this means that only relatively little energy can be generated from a moderate breeze.
-On the other hand a heavy storm contains such a high quantity of energy that the wind generator must be protected against overstressing and damage.
-Designing the SW 350-II special technologies have been developed in order to achieve optimum power output for a wide wind speed range as well as maximum safety at storm conditions.
+On the other hand, a heavy storm contains such a high quantity of energy that the wind generator must be protected against overstressing and damage.
+Designing the Superwind 353 special technologies have been developed to achieve optimum power output for a wide wind speed range as well as maximum safety at storm conditions.